ie/aem-fed-example/README.md

 ### To Run

-Sample Run to generate html version of file simple.htl
+Sample Run to generate html versions

-> yarn start test/templates/simple.htl
+> yarn start

-The HTML file will then be available on
+The HTML file will then be available on the local server, eg.

 > http://localhost:3000/simple.html

+### TO DO

+Hot reloading when files change